Synopsys, Inc. (SNPS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-5, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Synopsys, Inc. ("Synopsys" or the "Company") (NASDAQ: SNPS).
+LOS ANGELES, Dec.
+9, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Synopsys, Inc. ("Synopsys" or the "Company") (NASDAQ: SNPS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SYNOPSYS, INC. (SNPS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 30, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?